• Skip to primary navigation

 If I haven't said it, this is a very easy and quick recipe that I know you will love!
 To make these muffins, simply:

-1. Prepare the flax egg - mix the flaxseed meal with water and set it aside for 10 minutes.
+1. Prepare the flax egg: mix the flaxseed meal with water and set it aside for 10 minutes.

 2. Pre-heat the oven: preheat the oven to 350 degrees F (approximately 180 degrees C) and line a 12 cup muffin pan with the muffin liners.

-3. Prepare the persimmon pulp: use a food processor or a blender to puree the persimmon flesh to a pulp (you do not need to pass the pulp through a sieve for this recipe.
+3. Prepare the persimmon pulp: use a food processor or a blender to puree the persimmon flesh to a smooth pulp (you do not need to pass the pulp through a sieve for this recipe.
 I would say just make sure to thoroughly process).

 4. Combine the wet ingredients: to the blender with the processed pulp, stir in maple syrup, tahini (or your preferred choice of nut butter), vanilla extract and orange juice.
 Process for about a minute to combine.